Review – SSX Tricky

 I have a confession to make.
 Despite my general crankiness about the game industry, as well as my increasingly picky taste, I have a soft spot for a bane of the industry: World War 2 shooters.
 Chalk it up to the fact I am a history buff with a desire to compare in-game depictions of certain battles and weaponry to reality.
 This weakness has led me to play some of the worst Medal of Honor games, as well as to attempt to beat Call of Duty 3 on two different platforms (I finished neither).
 Finally the genre has provided a diamond in the rough.

 When Call of Duty 2 was released on 360 and PC, someone decided to give gamers still using “old gen” consoles a consolation prize.
-A “bitch game” if you will. → Read the rest
+A “bitch game” if you will. → Hey, hey, hey, it’s time to make some crazy reading!

 Review – Second Sight